tomfielden/TerikoTableau/README.md

         * There are 764 pairs of records (Nearly all DART / SOLO CUP CPC) where records are not duplicated.

-### Excel IPS_Product_Details.xls
+### Mapping .CSV Files

-There are two mapping tables in the associated Excel workbook,
+There are three mapping tables,

-* Manufacturers
+* Manufacturer.csv

-The Manufacturer sheet/table contains two fields,
+This contains two fields,

     * Old
     * New